Dr Aron Mazel

 - Mazel AD.
 Pajouste Forest massacre, 23 August 1941: memory, emotions and migration.
 In: Marschall, S, ed.
 Memory, Migration and Travel.
 Routledge, 2018.
 In Preparation.

 - Mazel A, Corsane G, Thomas R, James S. From the bottom up: the Identification and safeguarding of Intangible cultural heritage in Guyana.
 In: Stefano ML; Davis P, ed.
 The Routledge Companion to Intangible Heritage.
 Routledge, 2017, pp.81-96.

 - Turner M, Dowsland S, Mazel A, Giesen M. Rock Art CARE: A cross platform mobile application for crowdsourcing heritage conservation data for the safeguarding of open-air rock art.
 AUGUST 28 - SEPTEMBER 1, 2017, OTTAWA, CANADA.
 In: Digital Workflows for Heritage Conservation.
-2017.
-In Press.
+2017, Ottawa, Canada.

 - Mazel A. Valuing rock art: a view from Northumberland in North East England.
 International Journal of Heritage Studies 2017, 23(5), 421-433.

 - Giesen MJ, Ung A, Warke PA, Christgen B, Mazel AD, Graham DW.
 Condition assessment and preservation of open-air rock art panels during environmental change.
 Journal of Cultural Heritage 2014, 15(1), 49-56.

 - Mazel AD.
 Further reflections on politics, education and archaeology in the 1980s and early 1990s.
 South African Archaeological Bulletin 2014, 69(199), 1-3.